Tom Kallstrom honored at third annual Patient Safety Summit

 AARC is on board

-AARC leadership was there too and our CEO and executive director, Tom Kallstrom, MBA, RRT, FAARC, received a Humanitarian Award at which time he acknowledged the critical role of the members of the AARC whose efforts have helped reduce preventable deaths in our nation’s hospitals.
+AARC leadership was there too and our executive director, Tom Kallstrom, MBA, RRT, FAARC, received a Humanitarian Award at which time he acknowledged the critical role of the members of the AARC whose efforts have helped reduce preventable deaths in our nation’s hospitals.

 During his tenure at the Executive Office, Kallstrom has spearheaded efforts to develop Patient Safety Checklists and new evidence-based Clinical Practice Guidelines that reflect best practices in the profession that have been utilized by AARC members across the country.